alaingalvan/CrossShader/readme.md

 ## Usage

-This library exposes a single function: `compile(const char* inputString, xsdr::ShaderFormat inputFormat, xsdr::ShaderFormat outputFormat);`, and returns the output string, or throws an exception if there's an error compiling, with the error message exposed in the exception object.
+This library exposes a single function `compile(...)` and its config structs/enums, and returns either the output string, or throws an exception if there's an error compiling, with the error message exposed in the exception object.

 ### Node.js Example